catalyzeio/policies/source/sections/20-approved_tools_policy.md

 * **Manufacturer-specific App Stores**: Examples of these are Samsung Apps, LG Smart World, and Lenovo App Store.

 ## 20.3 List of Approved Application Extensions and Plugins
+* **1Password**: Google Chrome addon for automatically filling in usernames and passwords.
 * **Adblock Plus**: Google Chrome addon for blocking popup ads.
 * **UberConference**: Google Chrome addon for participating in Uberconference.
 * **UberConference Screen Sharing**: Google Chrome addon for participating in Uberconference screen sharing.